-Low Sulphur Diesel (LSD or ULSD) has been developed with an extremely low sulphur content to help improve air quality and reduce related health effects.
-The Canadian Government passed regulations that limits on-road diesel to 15 parts per million of sulphur content at point of sale.
-The Government is also requiring the regular diesel sulphur content to be reduced to 15 parts per million beginning in 2010.
+Ultra Low Sulphur Diesel (ULSD) has been developed with an extremely low sulphur content to help improve air quality and reduce related health effects.
+The Sulphur in Diesel Regulations prescribe different sulphur content limits depending on the application with on-road diesel limited to 15 parts per million of sulphur content.